certifaction/cli/README.md

 >Digitally sign the document given as input.
 The document must be a digital
 >original, i.e. it must have been prepared with the prepare command.
 If the
 >document is not a digital original, then it will be prepared first before
->signing unless the sign-only flag is used.
-If the sign-only flag is used and the
+>signing unless the no-prepare flag is used.
+If the no-prepare flag is used and the
 >document was not prepared, then an error is returned.
 If the document is
 >prepared during signing, then the command will honor the prepare query
 >parameters.